I have loads to say about New York City. I hate big cities but there is something extremely appealing about NYC – it is a city that made my eyes pop!

 Avoid the Empire State Building During the Day

 Who hasn’t heard of the Empire State Building.
 This art deco building was once the tallest skyscraper in New York City.
 It is located in Manhattan’s midtown near Fifth Avenue.
 Did you know that the Empire State building is one of the Seven Wonders of the Modern World?
+It should be a part of everyone’s New York city itinerary.

 The famous Empire State Building is on many people’s wishlist because there are observation decks on top.
 Yes, you can go on the 86th floor and the 102nd floor to enjoy the stunning view.
 As per me, the view is memorable and shouldn’t be missed.